 - Vocabulary Diary: To further develop and refine your language skills at this level, it is very important that you work on constantly building up your vocabulary.
 You will therefore keep a vocabulary diary.
-There will be announced vocabulary quizzes throughout the semester. - Recording of 4 oral responses (ca. 2-3 min) to an assignment on the syllabus.
-Oral responses are always due before the class session covering the material you selected.
-Note that you have to submit a minimum of two responses in the first half of the semester.
+There will be announced vocabulary quizzes throughout the semester. - Regular "Adoption" of topics (text, film, artwork etc.) from the syllabus.
+You are responsible for introducing your topic in class on the day that it is assigned and for animating and moderating our discussion.